Drug information provided by: Micromedex

 Before you have any medical tests, tell the medical doctor in charge that you are taking this medicine.
 The results of some tests may be affected by this medicine.

 For patients going home within 24 hours after receiving a general anesthetic:

 General anesthetics may cause some people to feel drowsy, tired, or weak for a while after they have been given.
 They may also cause problems with coordination and one's ability to think.
 Therefore, for about 24 hours (or longer if necessary) after receiving a general anesthetic, do not drive, use machines, or do anything else that could be dangerous if you are not alert.

 Unless otherwise directed by your doctor or dentist, do not drink alcoholic beverages or take other CNS depressants (medicines that slow down the nervous system, possibly causing drowsiness) for about 24 hours after you have received a general anesthetic.
 To do so may add to the effects of the anesthetic.
-Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds; other sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; barbiturates; medicine for seizures; and muscle relaxants.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, other sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, and muscle relaxants.